-All non-exempt staff employees are required to record time worked electronically in the University's time and attendance system.
-All employees are also required to enter vacation, personal leave, bereavement leave, jury duty, and holidays for training on the automated timekeeping system, see your supervisor or contact the payroll department in Finance.
+All non-exempt staff employees are required to record time worked electronically in Web Advisor.
+All employees are also required to enter vacation, personal leave, bereavement leave, jury duty, and holidays in Web Advisor.
+For training on the automated timekeeping system, see your supervisor or contact the payroll department in Finance.